How to Edit DOCX and Convert Formats with GroupDocs.Editor

 editor.Dispose();

-Save Document as DOCM Using Stream
+How to Save DOCX as DOCM Using a Stream

 string outputDocmPath = Path.Combine("YOUR_OUTPUT_DIRECTORY", "editedDoc.docm");